Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: Exponential decay

-Before explicitly providing this equivalence, let us first consider the time derivative of the total energy, which can be defined in a similar way for (\ref{eq:H'}) by the following lemma. \begin{lem} The time derivative of the total energy satisfies
+Before explicitly providing the statement of this equivalence, let us first consider the time derivative of the total energy, which can be defined in the same way as (\ref{d4}), by the following lemma.